abid58/Object-Detction/README.md

 # Object-Detction ECE498SMA SP2020 Final Project
 Improved Object Detection in Crowded Traffic Scenes.
+We tried to implement paper 1, although it became more like statndard YOLO in paper 2.

 ## Paper 1: